How To Get Into Vanderbilt: Admission Requirements & Tips

 6. Is There a Difference Between Early Decision I and Early Decision II?

 Both of these decision pathways are binding, meaning that if you’re accepted into Vanderbilt, you are obligated to enroll.
 These decision pathways may be an excellent option for anyone attending Vanderbilt as their first choice school.
+The only difference between these two pathways is the change in date and deadline.

 7. When Do Vanderbilt University's Early Decisions Come Out?

-Vanderbilt’s Early Decision I notifications come out in mid-December and Early Decision II notifications in mid-February.
+Vanderbilt’s Early Decision I notifications come out in mid-December, and Early Decision II notifications in mid-February.

 8. When Does Vanderbilt University Release Regular Decisions?